Boeing CEO Dave Calhoun to step down as part of leadership shake-up

 Last week New Zealand authorities launched an investigation after a Boeing 787 Dreamliner violently lost altitude mid-flight from Sydney to Auckland, injuring some passengers.

-Calhoun, who will step down at the end of the year, said that “the Alaska Airlines Flight 1282 accident was a watershed moment for Boeing.
+Calhoun, who will step down at the end of the year, said “The Alaska Airlines Flight 1282 accident was a watershed moment for Boeing.
 We must continue to respond to this accident with humility and complete transparency.”